chinapedia/wikipedia.abstract.en/Page/Football_team.md

 Variation of player numbers among football codes

-PortAdelaide1914.jpg's 1914 Champions of Australia team]] The number of players that take part in the sport simultaneously, thus forming the team are:
+'s 1914 Champions of Australia team]] The number of players that take part in the sport simultaneously, thus forming the team are:

 -   Association football: 11[1]
     -   Indoor soccer: 6